* Yen slips to 7-month low against buoyant dollar

 * Dollar index extends gains, approaches one-year peak

 * Euro zone inflation data key this week

 By Anirban Nag

-LONDON, Aug 25 (Reuters) - The euro fell to its lowest in nearly a year against a firmer dollar on Monday after the head of the European Central Bank said he was prepared to take action if inflation dropped further, raising expectations of quantitative easing.
+LONDON, Aug 25 (Reuters) - The euro fell to its lowest in nearly a year against the dollar on Monday, hurt by weak German data and after comments from the head of the European Central Bank raised expectations of quantitative easing.

-The euro skidded to $1.3185 in early Asian trade, its lowest since September 2013, from around $1.3246 late in New York on Friday.
-It was last trading at $1.3190, down about 0.3 percent on the day, amid lower than usual volumes due to a holiday in London.
+The euro skidded to $1.3184 after the IFO survey was released, its lowest since September 2013.
+It was last trading at $1.3198, down about 0.3 percent on the day, amid lower than usual volumes due to a holiday in London.

 In stronger language than he has used in the past, ECB President Mario Draghi said on Friday the central bank was prepared to respond with all its “available” tools should inflation drop further.

 The ECB holds its next policy review on Sept 4.

 “The FX market has interpreted Draghi’s statement as meaning that broad-based asset purchases, or quantitative easing, has now become more likely,” said Lutz Karpowitz, currency strategist at Commerzbank.

 “Euro has already slipped below the $1.32 level.”